 The transition to university for Ontario high school students is often a daunting experience.
 For most, it is the dramatic shift in lifestyle that provides the greatest challenge, as first-year students struggle to manage their life without constant supervision from parents.
-On the other hand, academics in university should be no different from moving up a grade in high school, right?
+Academics in university should be no different from moving up a grade in high school, right?
 According to current trends, perhaps not.

 Undeniably, the grades of high school students have progressively increased in past years.
 From 1995 to 2004, the percentage of high school graduates applying to postsecondary education with an A average rose from 52.6 percent to 61 percent.
 From 1995 to 2003, the amount of Ontario graduates with an A plus average rose from 9.4 percent to 14.9 percent.
 The average grade of senior students in Ontario from 1997 to 2012 rose from 80 percent to 85 percent.
 Although this would appear to be good news, the truth is that these increases in marks do not correspond with an increase in student success.

 The problem of grade inflation first arrived when Grade 13 departmental exams were removed for Ontario students.
-This change came about after the publication of the Hall-Dennis report in 1968, a report calling for a complete rework of Ontario’s education system.
+This change came about after the publication of the Hall-Dennis report in 1968, which called for a rework of Ontario’s education system.
 However, departmental exams were important for graduating high school students because their entire university admission depended on their exam results.
-As a result of the exams’ discontinuation, universities no longer had a standardized baseline to compare students from across the province.
-The admissions process had to be changed.
+Universities no longer had a standardized baseline to compare students from across the province, so the admissions process had to be changed.

 Currently, universities consider the final marks that a student achieves in certain high school courses among various other requirements for admission.
-The issue lies in the fact that top-tier universities will often publish a minimum grade requirement for students to even be considered for admission.
-This means that if their grades don’t meet the requirement, their application won’t be reviewed at all.
+The issue lies in the fact that top-tier universities will often publish a minimum grade requirement for prospective students: if their grades don’t meet the requirement, their application won’t be reviewed at all.

-This consequently puts pressure on both students and high schools to meet these application requirements in order to get into top-tier institutions.
-Students are no longer trying to put in extra effort to learn challenging course material.
-Instead, they are more inclined to seek courses that allow them to put in a minimal amount of effort while still achieving a high average.
-It can be surmised that students have been taking advantage of the fact that important courses—such as English—have to be significantly condensed in order for students to finish the course over the summer.
+This consequently puts pressure on both students and high schools to meet these application requirements to get into top-tier institutions.
+Students are now more inclined to seek courses that allow them to put in a minimal amount of effort while still achieving a high average.
 High school courses have now become a numbers game where the winner is the student who has achieved the highest academic average with the least amount of effort and genuine learning.

 However, these adjustments are the last thing high school students need.
 By making it easier for students to acquire high marks in high school, graduating students expect the same in first year university.
-Their expectations are subsequently crushed with significant average drops in their first year.
-All of a sudden, students who were breezing through high school with little effort are now struggling to stay afloat in significantly more challenging university courses.
-Professor Alan Slavin from Trent University described a drop in the average of his introductory physics course from 66 percent to 50 percent over a ten year period from 1996 to 2006.
+Their expectations are subsequently crushed with significant average drops in their first year: students who were breezing through high school are now struggling to stay afloat in significantly more challenging university courses.
+Professor Alan Slavin from Trent University described a drop in the average of his introductory physics course from 66 percent to 50 percent over a ten-year period from 1996 to 2006.
 Similar trends were found in the mathematics department at Trent.
 Brock University also drew attention to this issue in 2010, with a report stating that students entering universities across Canada with an average higher than 90 experienced an average drop in first year of 11.9 percent.

 Not only do students have an inadequate grasp of the material that is necessary for first year, but they also lack the skills and work ethic to properly learn the course material.
 These skills are crucial for post-secondary education and can be valuable tools to students, even after completing their education altogether.